yegenek/Ankara/Files/day1.md

 What is the derived allele frequency for each population?

 We have a lot of missing data.
-Try to calculate allele frequencies in PEL by using a HWE-prior and comment on the results (e.g. which are the genotypic states more difficult to assign?).
+We now calculate allele frequencies in PEL by using a HWE-prior and comment on the results (e.g. which are the genotypic states more difficult to assign?).
+You can also specify `-doGeno 19` which gives you the posterior probability of the called genotypes.
-We assume a HWE-based prior (copy and paste to a bash file):
+If we assume a HWE-based prior, the command is (copy and paste to a bash file):
 ```
 #!/bin/sh